mKoder/es6-jspm-ractive-gulp-mocha-seed/README.md

 and add back in:

-    <script src="jspm_packages/traceur-runtime.js"></script>
     <script src="dist/build.js"></script>

-The traceur runtime is required for using classes in prod.
-I believe that if babel is used instead, no runtime is required, so there is a todo to review switching to that.

 Run a build to create the bundle - "gulp build"

 ## Primary config & file locations